NationalSecurityAgency/ghidra/DevGuide.md

 This protocol is loosely coupled to Framework-TraceModeling, essentially exposing its methods via RMI, as well as some methods for controlling the UI.
 The protocol is built using Google's Protobuf library, providing a potential path for back-end implementations in alternative languages.
 We provide the Trace RMI server as a Ghidra component implemented in Java and the Trace RMI client as a Python3 package.
+The client is also available in Java, but it depends heavily on Ghidra's code base.
 A back-end implementation may be a stand-alone executable or script that accesses the native debugger's API, or a script or plugin for the native debugger.
 It then connects to Ghidra via Trace RMI to populate the trace database with information gleaned from that API.
 It should provide a set of diagnostic commands to control and monitor that connection.
 It should also use the native API to detect session and target changes so that Ghidra's UI consistently reflects the debugging session.

-The old system relied on a "recorder" to discover targets and map them to traces in the proper Ghidra language.
+It is the back-end's responsibility to discover targets in the session and map them to traces in the proper Ghidra language.
-That responsibility is now delegated to the back end.
 Typically, it examines the target's architecture and immediately creates a trace upon connection.

 ### Developing a new connector